D11 · GCB

 Frameless glass balustrades and steel stringers in matte black are the dominant new aesthetic, with treads in smoked oak, walnut or natural stone.
 LED integration is a standard inclusion.
 The void above the staircase is often reworked at the same time, with new pendant lighting and a feature wall finish.

-Premium-band pricing, S$30,000–S$50,000+.
-Standard tread-overlay scopes are uncommon here; most projects involve full balustrade replacement, finish change, and lighting integration as a package.
+Premium-band scope here.
+Standard tread-overlay jobs are uncommon; most projects involve full balustrade replacement, finish change, and lighting integration as a package.
+We scope each staircase after a free site assessment.

 A home off Watten Rise replaced its 2009-vintage timber staircase balustrades with frameless laminated glass on matte-black standoff fixings, re-finished the treads in smoked oak, and added a 3-tier pendant cluster in the void above.